 If you like coffee and have always wanted to know how baristas master their craft so perfectly, you'll love a barista course.
 There are providers all over Switzerland who will be happy to show you how to become a pro.
 During a taster course, you'll get an insight into the world of coffee and learn all about the origin, handling and preparation of this popular drink.

-With bad weather and many resulting hours on the sofa, some energy can pile up.
+Bad weather and many resulting hours on the sofa can accumulate a lot of energy.
 An ideal outlet for this energy is a visit to a paintball arena, where you shoot paintballs at your opponent.
 There are different providers in Switzerland that offer indoor and outdoor paintball.
 Invite your friends and plunge into the colorful fun.
 But be careful!
 You should bring a certain pain tolerance and a readiness for bruises.

 Indoor amusement parks are the perfect place to keep your kids busy.
-Be it jumping on a trampoline, climbing on a climbing wall or in a parkour zone, no one will get bored here.
+Be it jumping on the trampoline, climbing on the climbing wall or in a parkour zone, no one will get bored here.
 Of course, a visit to the trampoline is also suitable for the big kids, aka adults, as a bad weather program in Switzerland.

 Climbing is a wonderful sport that can be done indoors or outdoors.
 If the weather doesn't permit a trip to the mountains, you have the option of going to a climbing gym to prove your skills at climbing or bouldering as Spiderman or Spiderwoman.
 If you don't have any equipment, you can rent it at the climbing gym and start your fight against gravity.